bytefish/bytefish.de/blog/relationship_based_acl_with_google_zanzibar.md

 ## Database Project Structure ##

 [WideWorldImporters OLTP Database]: https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-ssdt/

-Before starting a database application, a team should *agree* on structure and naming conventions.
-You'll need to have a consistent style from the start.
-Everyone has to know *where to put files* and *how to name things*.

 The high level structure for our SQL Server Database Project uses the [WideWorldImporters OLTP Database] structure: